botgram/botgram/docs/handlers.md

 });
 ~~~

-If you wish to receive updates as well, pass `true` as `alsoUpdates`:
+If you wish to receive chat updates as well, pass `true` as `alsoUpdates`:

 ~~~ js
 bot.message(true, function (msg, reply, text) {